 Elements of a Patent Infringement Claim

 A patent infringement claim involves several legal components.
 First, the patent holder must allege direct or indirect infringement.
-Direct infringement occurs when a party makes, sells, or uses a patented invention without the patent holder’s permission.
+Direct infringement occurs when a party makes, sells, offers to sell, imports, or uses a patented invention without the patent holder’s permission.
 Indirect infringement can occur when a party induces a third party to infringe upon a patent.
+Federal patent law also recognizes contributory infringement, which can arise in certain circumstances when a party supplies a component specifically intended for use in an infringing product or process.

 The Process of Investigating Potential Patent Infringement